See the Day: Music video

 The music video for "See the Day" was directed by Harvey & Carolyn, filmed one day after the video for "Biology" during Nicola Roberts' 20th birthday on 5 October 2005.
 The video starts with a stage curtain being drawn back, similar to the opening for the video for "Biology".
 The girls are revealed to be in a snowy realm wearing white dresses.
 Throughout the video, various close-up glamour shots are shown, as well as group shots of the girls standing in a line and sitting around a pond reflecting the night sky.
-At one point, the girls can seen within a snow globe, perched upon a human hand.
+At one point, the girls can be seen within a snow globe, perched upon a human hand.
 The video ends with the girls seated around the pond, while the song title glitters in the sky.
 The curtain then closes.
 The video can be found on the DVD release of 2006's Chemistry Tour, as well as 2007's Style DVD.